San Sebastián: Basque Belle Époque

 The best way to get acquainted with San Sebastián and its Basque culture, is to dive into the food.
 Our first stop is Gandarias, a beloved institution in the city’s Parte Vieja (Old Town).
 We walk along the bar, eyeing all the delectable plates or pintxos (PEEN-chos) as they’re called: Mushroom Tarts with Pata Negra Ham, Peppers stuffed with Crab, Anchovies & Prawns, Cheese & Mushroom Risotto, Artichokes, Beef Cheeks — the choices are endless.
 We make a selection and enjoy one plate after the other, while chatting with equally enthusiastic diners.

-Waiters juggle multiple small plates while others pile on the ingredients to create the various pintxos.
+Waiters juggle multiple small plates and pile on the ingredients.
 Meanwhile, bartenders pour local wines, called txakolí (cha-koh-LEE), with theatrical flare, extending their arms high over a glass, expertly pouring without spilling a drop.
 It’s all part of a great spectacle and makes the food even tastier.

 From Gandarias, we move on to La Cepa.
 We are officially txiquiteo (chih-kee-TAY-oh) otherwise known as bar hopping or pintxos sampling.
 The bar and dining tables at La Cepa are packed.
 We squirm into a spot and again look over the appealing choices: Chorizo & Black Sausage, Potato Omelets with Anchovies, spicy Cod in chunky Tomato Sauce, Calamari with Rice.

-An energetic young woman with curly hair piled on top of her head serves us.
+Aitziber Pollos, an energetic young woman with curly hair piled on top of her head serves us.
 We chat with her while she slices baguettes like a machine, one after another to keep the pintxos coming.
-She laughs as we attempt to pronounce her name: Aitziber Pollos.
+She laughs as we attempt to pronounce her name: Aitziber.
 “Basque is another world,” she explains sympathetically.
 Her brother Arkaitz is at the stove firing up six pans simultaneously.
 Meanwhile happy customers keep pouring in.
 It’s a wild and wonderful scene!

 Later, the rains begin again.
 But this time it’s a full-throttle deluge.
 We try to hail a taxi, but the driver ignores us and speeds on.
 We attempt several times more, all with the same frustrating result.
 Meanwhile our umbrellas are collapsing under the relentless downpour.
 Eventually a taxi stops to explain (quickly) that drivers aren’t allowed to stop.
 By city ordinance, they may only queue at Taxi Stations.
 So, a TRAVEL NOTE: In Parte Vieja look for Taxi Stations on Alameda del Boulevard and Avenida de la Libertad.
 (See the map at the end of this article.)